LexisNexis: History

 In 1968, paper manufacturer Mead Corporation purchased Data Corporation for $6 million to gain control of its inkjet printing technology.
 Mead hired the Arthur D. Little consulting firm to study the business possibilities for the Data Central technology.
 Arthur D. Little dispatched a team of consultants from New York to Ohio led by H. Donald Wilson.
 After Mead asked for a practicing lawyer on the team, Jerome Rubin, a Harvard-trained attorney with 20 years of experience was included.
 The resulting study concluded that the nonlegal market was nonexistent, the legal market had potential, and OBAR needed to be rebuilt to profitably exploit that market.
 At the time, OBAR searches often took up to five hours to complete if more than one user was online, and its original terminals were noisy Teletypes with slow transmission rates of 10 characters per second.
 The original OBAR terminals were belatedly replaced with CRT text terminals in 1970.
 OBAR also had quality control issues; Rubin later recalled that its data was "unacceptably dirty."

 In February 1970, Mead reorganized Data Corporation's Information Systems Division into a new Mead subsidiary called Mead Data Central (MDC).
 Wilson and Rubin, respectively, were installed as president and vice president.
-A year later, Mead bought out the OSBA's interests in the OBAR project, and OBAR disappears from the historical record after that point.
+A year later, Mead bought out the OSBA's interests in the OBAR project, and OBAR disappeared from the historical record after that point.

 After Wilson was put in charge, he became reluctant to implement his own study's recommendation to abandon the OBAR/Data Central work to date and start over.
 In September 1971, Mead's management relegated Wilson to vice chairman of the board (i.e., a nonoperational role) and elevated Rubin to president of MDC.
 Rubin pushed the legacy Data Central technology back to Mead Corporation.
 Under a newly organized division, Mead Technical Laboratories, Data Central continued to operate as a service bureau for nonlegal applications until 1980.